Acidcreature/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab6.2.md

 The total of the numbers in the array

 The average of the numbers in the array

+//Declarations
+Declare int SIZE = 20
+Declare int userNum[SIZE]
+Declare int lowlow
+Declare int highigh
+declare int totestotes

+for index = 0 - SIZE - 1
+    Display "Please enter a number"
+    input userNum[index]
+end for

+//Calculations
+for index = 0 to userNum -1
+    totestotes += index
+    Display "The total of all numbers is $", totestotes Display "The average monthly rainfall is $", (rain / 12) end for

 ```

 ## Charge Account Validation